 43 Wm. & Mary L. Rev. 1843-1905 (2002)

 Scholarly Commons Citation

 Epstein, Deborah, "Procedural Justice: Tempering the State’s Response to Domestic Violence" (2002).
 Georgetown Law Faculty Publications and Other Works.
-Paper 83.
+83.